V-Shukla/Sequence/src/Sequence/README.md

 # Completed - Feature10 : Feature to pick last card from the discard pile - 1/13/2015
 # Completed - Feature15 : Manage Discarding a card - 1/14/2015
 # Completed - Feature16 : Let player choose which card to discard - 1/14/2015

-Feature 8 : Message for winner in a frame, message for others
+# Completed - Feature 8 : Message for winner in a frame, message for others - 1/15/2015

+In Progress - Feature13 : Accept player names from the windows

 Feature 2 : add playerHoldings and refresh window for updates